JesseEmond/theoretical/merge/README.md

 Next, to grab elements for `xs` and `ys` (to pad them to `0 (mod Z)` elements) while conserving the invariant that `buffer` has the biggest elements of `A`, we'll sort `buffer` (because our rotates to move `3Z-2` elements to `buffer` didn't sort them).
 We can do that in `O(Z^2)` by doing a selection sort (`O((3Z-2)^2) = O(Z^2)`.
 Then, as long as we grab the first elements of the sorted `buffer`, we conserve our invariant while successfully padding `xs` and `ys`.

-Let's first implement a general selection sort, which we'll later use to sort blocks of elements:
+Let's first implement a general selection sort, which we'll later use to sort blocks of elements, too:

 ```python
 def selection_sort(length, compare_fn, swap_fn):